 Board of Directors

-John K.A.
-Prendergast, Ph.D., co-founder of Palatin, has been chairman of the board since June 14, 2000, and a director since August 1996.
+Dr. Prendergast, co-founder of Palatin, has been chairman of the board since June 14, 2000, and a director since August 1996.
 Dr. Prendergast has been president and sole stockholder of Summercloud Bay, Inc., an independent consulting firm providing services to the biotechnology industry, since 1993.
-He is a member of the board of AVAX Technologies, Inc. and MediciNova, Inc., publicly-held life sciences companies.
-He is currently the chairman and chief executive officer of AVAX Technologies, Inc. and executive chairman of the board of directors of Antyra, Inc., a privately-held biopharmaceutical firm.
+Dr. Prendergast is a director and executive chairman of the board of directors of Antyra, Inc., a privately-held biopharmaceutical firm.
 From October 1991 through December 1997, Dr. Prendergast was a managing director of The Castle Group Ltd., a medical venture capital firm.

-Dr. Prendergast received his M.Sc. and Ph.D. degree from the University of New South Wales, Sydney, Australia, and a C.S.S. in administration and management from Harvard University.
+Dr. Prendergast received his M.Sc. and Ph.D. from the University of New South Wales, Sydney, Australia and a C.S.S. in administration and management from Harvard University.

 Dr. Spana received his Ph.D. in molecular biology from The Johns Hopkins University and his B.S. in biochemistry from Rutgers University.

 Mr. deVeer has been a director since November 1998.
-Since January 1997, Mr. DeVeer has been the president of deVeer Capital LLC, a private investment company.
-He is also a director of Solutia Inc., a publicly-held chemical-based materials company.
-From 1995 until his retirement in 1996, Mr. DeVeer served as Managing Director, Head of Industrial Group at New York-based Lehman Brothers.
+Since January 1997, Mr. deVeer has been the president of deVeer Capital LLC, a private investment company.
+He was a director of Solutia Inc., a publicly-held chemical-based materials company, until its merger with Eastman Chemical Company in July 2012.
+From 1995 until his retirement in 1996, Mr. deVeer served as Managing Director, Head of Industrial Group, at New York-based Lehman Brothers.
 From 1973 to 1995, he held increasingly responsible positions at New York-based CS First Boston, including Head of Project Finance, Head of Industrials and Head of Natural Resources.
 He was a managing director, member of the investment banking committee and a trustee of the First Boston Foundation.

 Mr. deVeer received a B.A. in economics from Yale University and an M.B.A. in finance from Stanford Graduate School of Business.

 Dr. Horovitz has been a director since February 2001.
-Before he retired from Bristol-Myers Squibb in 1994, Dr. Horovitz spent 34 years in various positions, including associate director of the Squibb Institute for Medical Research, vice president of development, vice president, scientific liaison, vice president of licensing, and vice president of business development and planning for the pharmaceutical division of Bristol-Meyers Squibb.
-He held advisory positions at the University of Pittsburgh, Rutgers College of Pharmacy, and Princeton University.
-He is currently a director of BioCryst Pharmaceuticals, Inc. and GenVec, Inc., publicly-held life science companies.
+Before he retired from Bristol-Myers Squibb in 1994, Dr. Horovitz spent 34 years in various positions, including associate director of the Squibb Institute for Medical Research, vice president of development, vice president, scientific liaison, vice president of licensing, and vice president of business development and planning for the pharmaceutical division of Bristol-Myers Squibb.
+He held advisory positions at the University of Pittsburgh, Rutgers College of Pharmacy and Princeton University.
+He is currently a director and non-executive chairman of the board of GenVec, Inc., a publicly-held life science company.